Bennington-County-Coalition-for-the-Homeless-Slogan.png

 Q: How long can someone stay at the shelter?

-A: They goal is to secure permanent housing within a 90 period.
-Each length of stay is different depending on the individual’s situation.
-As long as someone is following rules and working hard every day on their plan of care, individuals are support on a case by case basis.
+A: The goal is to secure permanent housing within a 90 period.
+Each length of stay may differ depending upon the individual’s situation.
+As long as someone is following rules and working hard every day on their plan of care, individuals can be supported on a case by case basis.

 Q: Can I get food or clothing from the shelter if I am not staying there?